saodmi/p2DongjinKang/README.md

 - AEB warning light: The AEB is an emergency braking system that recognizes vehicles or pedestrians in the event of a forward collision, decelerating and mitigating damage.
 - MDPS warning light: MDPS is an electric power steering, characterized by improved steering by the driving force of the motor mounted on the steering gear, the warning light is illuminated when a problem occurs.
 - Mode light: This means that Eco mode and Sport mode are operating during drive mode.
 Sometimes the SMART phrase turns on when there is even a smart mode.
 - ISG light: The idle restriction system is also referred to as the ISG and is only present on diesel vehicles.
-The system is equipped with a function to temporarily stop the engine when it is waiting for a signal or when it is stationary, improving fuel efficiency, suppressing emissions, and illuminating the indicator lamp when it is operating.
+The system is equipped with a function to temporarily stop the engine when it is waiting for a signal or when it is stationary, improving fuel efficiency, suppressing emissions, and illuminating the indicator light when it is operating.
 - Preheating light: The indicator light visible on diesel vehicles, illuminated when started and automatically extinguished when preheating is completed.
 - DBC light: Gradient slow driving indicators are sometimes referred to as DBCs.
 This feature helps to drive below 10 km/h for safe driving on steep downhill roads.